RoundPoint Mortgage Servicing review

 - Refinance.
 RoundPoint Mortgage services traditional refinancing options as well as cash-out refinances to tap into your home equity.

-As of December 2020, RoundPoint Mortgage Servicing doesn’t have any customer reviews on Trustpilot, earning a TrustScore of 3 out of 5 stars.
-It is not accredited with the Better Business Bureau (BBB) but has an A+ rating for closing 334 customer complaints within the last three years.
-Out of 127 user reviews, RoundPoint Mortgage Servicing earned 3.25 out of 5 stars.
+As of September 2021, RoundPoint Mortgage Servicing has only three customer reviews on Trustpilot, earning a TrustScore of 3 out of 5 stars.
+It is not accredited with the Better Business Bureau (BBB) but has an A+ rating for closing 242 customer complaints within the last three years.
+Out of 91 user reviews, RoundPoint Mortgage Servicing earned 3.47 out of 5 stars.

 Many users praise RoundPoint Mortgage Servicing for its attentive customer service through the loan process and even during loss mitigation.
-The main complaint is while RoundPoint estimates taking 45 days to close on a loan refinance, some customers report waiting more than four months to close.
+While RoundPoint estimates taking 45 days to close on a loan refinance, the main complaint is that some customers report waiting more than four months to close.
 Other complaints report lost payments and issues with escrow accounts.

 - Offers loss mitigation programs.
 It’s willing to work with homeowners struggling to make loan payments with its workout programs.

 - Licensed in all 50 states.
-RoundPoint Mortgage Servicing is licensed to service loans in every state, Washington, DC and the US Virgin Islands.
+RoundPoint Mortgage Servicing is licensed to service loans in every state, District of Columbia and the US Virgin Islands.

-- Website lacks details.
-RoundPoint Mortgage Servicing’s website isn’t transparent.
-It doesn’t list what loans it offers, rates or eligibility requirements.
+- Rates not available online.
+RoundPoint doesn’t post current mortgage rates online.
 You’ll need to speak to a loan officer on the phone to get specifics about your loan program.